jgrelet/Mooring-simulator-v2/README.md

 ## Linux and wsl specificities

-If you get the following error message when running the program, it is necessary to reinstall the following program
+If you get the following error message when running the program:

+*qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.
+This application failed to start because no Qt platform plugin could be initialized.
+Reinstalling the application may fix this problem.*

+it is necessary to reinstall the following program:

 ```sh
 sudo apt-get install --reinstall libxcb-xinerama0